david-a-wheeler/make-audit/README.md

 You should be able to control which make, which auditor, what directories to watch/exclude, etc.

+There should be a way to easily override false positives.
+That is, a way to say "Report XXX specifically about YYY is not true".

 Lots more tests are needed.

 ## License